National Gallery of Denmark: French Art 1900–1930

 SMK gained its modern French art collection in 1928 when it was donated by the late collector Johannes Rump.
 This collection features some of the museum's most famous pieces from artists such as Matisse, Picasso, Derain and Braque.
 The collection was first offered to the SMK by Rump in 1923, but was rejected by the director Karl Madsen, as he did not believe it to be of a high enough quality.

 Danish and International Art After 1900

 Housed in the museum's 1993 extension, this 20th and 21st century collection is predominantly focused on the most important examples of modern Danish art.
 A long corridor of paintings looking onto Østre Anlæg park works as a chronological overview of the work from this period, whilst the smaller galleries focus on specific artists or movements.

 The Royal Collection of Graphic Art

-The Royal Collection of Graphic Art contains more than 240,000 works: copperprints, drawings, etchings, watercolours, lithographic works and other kinds of art on paper, dating from the 15th century to the present day.
+The Royal Collection of Graphic Art contains more than 240,000 works: copper prints, drawings, etchings, watercolours, lithographic works and other kinds of art on paper, dating from the 15th century to the present day.
 The beginnings of this collection were made around the time of Christian II.
 In his diary from 1521 the German painter Albrecht Dürer says he has given the King "the best pieces of all my prints".